WestJet Airlines profit tops estimates as costs fall

 However, the company said the fall in costs would be less for the full year at only 0.5 percent.

-WestJet has identified ways to save about $100 million in costs in 2014, Chief Executive Gregg Saretsky said in a statement on Tuesday, adding that the company was hitting its three-year transformation targets a year earlier than planned.
+WestJet has identified ways to save about $100 million in costs in 2014, Chief Executive Gregg Saretsky said in a statement on Tuesday.

 The company did not specify the areas in which it was looking to cut costs.